Proto-falcon/Finite-State-Machine-Designer/README.md

 - Resize individual States
 - Export PNG & SVG at any scale
 - Backup your Finite State Machines to the website it self
+- Save FSMs to the cloud
+- Account System with OAuth logins with:
+  - Google
+  - Slack
+  - Discord
+  - Github

 Inspired by [Evan Wallace's](https://madebyevan.com/) -
 [Finite Machine Designer](https://madebyevan.com/fsm/) in 2010